Missouri man donates handmade birdhouses in honor of late wife who loved birds

-NEOSHO, Mis.
+NEOSHO, Mo.
 (KSNF) — The first of many new “homes” went up in Neosho, Missouri, today.

 Park officials invited Hurn to help hang up the first birdhouse to thank him for his donation.